artemdudkin/arduino-gprs-sim/README.md

 ## Installation

-Download ZIP from GitHub and then import it at Arduino IDE via Sketch > Include Library > Manage Libraries > Add .ZIP library.
+Download ZIP from GitHub and import it at Arduino IDE.
 You should have [NeoSWSerial](https://github.com/SlashDevin/NeoSWSerial) too.

 ## Usage